yegor256/blog/_posts/2019/mar/2019-03-12-data-and-maintainability.md

 nothing will really help.
 It's better to invent a programming language or an entire programming paradigm to make it harder, or impossible, to grow the scope.

-For example, the largest scope you can imagine in C/C++, Java, Ruby and many other modern languages is the [global]({% pst 2018/jul/2018-07-03-global-variables %}) one, for example here:
+For example, the largest scope you can imagine in C/C++, Python, Ruby and many other modern languages is the [global]({% pst 2018/jul/2018-07-03-global-variables %}) one, for example here: